Suicide Prevention Training

 Train Teachers and Staff

-Educate faculty and staff about risk factors, warning signs, and responding to suicidal students.
+Educate faculty and staff about risk factors, warning signs, and responding to situations of concern or suicidal students.
 “Gatekeeper” training for faculty and staff can make a difference.
 Incorporate suicide prevention training into broader training on identifying student mental health issues.

 - Mental illness, including depression